MicrosoftDocs/microsoft-salescopilot-docs/articles/buy-step-up-license.md

 ## Prerequisites

-Before you add Copilot for Sales step-up licenses to your tenant, ensure that you have available  Copilot for Microsoft 365 licenses by following these steps:
+Before you add Copilot for Sales step-up licenses to your tenant, ensure that you have the required number of Copilot for Microsoft 365 licenses by following these steps:

 1. Open the [Microsoft 365 admin center](https://admin.microsoft.com/).
 1. In the left navigation pane, select **Billing** > **Your products**.